 What is Ulcerative Colitis?

 Ulcerative colitis is an inflammatory bowel disease.
 It causes redness, inflammation and swelling, leading to symptoms like diarrhea and abdominal pain.
-While in most cases, inflammation occurs when the body’s immune system is fighting against foreign bodies and disappears after the foreign bodies are removed.
-With colitis, the inflammation continues until it eventually damages the digestive tract (x).
+While in most cases, inflammation in the digestive tract occurs when your body’s immune system tries to fight against foreign bodies and disappears after removing the foreign bodies.
+With colitis, the inflammation continues until it eventually damages the digestive tract. (x)

-Ulcerative colitis is a chronic inflammatory disease and is mainly characterized by bloody diarrhea.
+Ulcerative colitis is a chronic inflammatory disease and characterized by bloody diarrhea.
 Other symptoms like arthritis could also be present.
-The diagnosis is usually confirmed by conducting a colonoscopy.
-Treatment includes corticosteroids, immune-modulators, antibiotics and sometimes surgery (x, x).
+Medical professionals confirm the diagnosis by conducting a colonoscopy.
+Treatment includes corticosteroids, immune-modulators, antibiotics and sometimes surgery. (x) (x)

-There are basically two types of inflammatory bowel disease — ulcerative colitis and Crohn’s disease.
-The main difference between the two is that the former deals with continuous inflammation of the bowels while in the latter the inflammation is not continuous.
-Both of them are chronic in nature (x, x).
+There are two types of inflammatory bowel disease — ulcerative colitis and Crohn’s disease.
+The fundamental difference between the two is that the former deals with continuous inflammation of your bowels, while in the latter, the inflammation is not constant.
+Both of them are chronic in nature. (x) (x)

 Ulcerative Colitis Symptoms

-Many of those suffering from ulcerative colitis usually experience accompanying abdominal pain and cramps (x).
+Many of those who have ulcerative colitis usually experience accompanying abdominal pain and cramps. (x)

-Fatigue is a common symptom for those suffering from ulcerative colitis.
+Fatigue is a common symptom for those who have ulcerative colitis.
 Besides fatigue and exhaustion, other related symptoms come into play, such as fever, anemia, malaise and anorexia.
 Some suffering from this condition have also reported joint and skin issues. (x) (x)

-Ulcerative colitis is an inflammatory disorder which does not diminish after the foreign bodies at play are fought off.
+Ulcerative colitis is an inflammatory disorder that does not diminish after removing the foreign bodies.
 Instead, it continues and eventually damages the digestive tract.
-Since it is a chronic disease, the inflammation tends to flare up and subside due to factors such as stress and diet (x).
+Since it is a chronic disease, the inflammation tends to flare up and subside because of factors such as stress and diet. (x)

 Ulcers tend to form in the bowel area during periods of inflammation.
-These ulcers can open and bleed, which means blood and mucus could be seen in the stool.
-With high inflammation, pus could also be present in the stool.
-With ulcerative colitis, stools can be normal to loose and the accompanying blood, pus and other discharges could even occur between bowel movements.
+These ulcers can open and bleed, which means you can see blood and mucus in the stool.
+With high inflammation, pus could also be present in your stool.
+With ulcerative colitis, stools can be normal to lose, and the accompanying blood, pus and other discharges could even occur between bowel movements.
 The location of the inflammation determines the state of the bowel movements.
-Patients experiencing looser stools, they may have over 10 bowel movements a day along with severe abdominal cramps (x, x).
+Patients experiencing looser stools may have over ten bowel movements a day along with severe abdominal cramps. (x) (x)

-Diarrhea is a major symptom of ulcerative colitis.
-This is because the inflamed bowel is less able to absorb water.
+Diarrhea is a significant symptom of ulcerative colitis.
+Diarrhea is because the inflamed bowel is less able to absorb water.
 Along with this, chances are you will also experience pain and cramps.
-Bloody diarrhea is not uncommon with increased urges to pass bowel movements.
-Frequent excretion and bearing down can wear on the lining of the lower intestine and result in bleeding (x, x).
+Bloody diarrhea is not uncommon, with increased urges to pass bowel movements.
+Frequent excretion and bearing down can wear on the lining of the lower intestine and result in bleeding. (x) (x)

-Due to fatigue and reduced appetite, those suffering from ulcerative colitis tend to lose weight very rapidly (x).
+Due to fatigue and reduced appetite, those with ulcerative colitis tend to lose weight very rapidly. (x)

 Causes of Ulcerative Colitis

-While the causes of ulcerative colitis help you understand the health concern, which goes into detail in this section, let us look at some of the risk factors briefly, as described by the points below:
+The causes of ulcerative colitis help you understand the health concern, which goes into detail in this section.
+Let us look at some of the risk factors briefly, first, as described by the points below:

 - Immune system

 There are multiple causes of ulcerative colitis.
-So far, the exact cause is unknown, but it is expected that it is related to one or more of the factors mentioned below.
+So far, the exact cause is unknown but relates to one or more of the factors mentioned below:

-The immune system is one of the body’s main defenses against infections.
+The immune system is one of the body’s primary defenses against infections.
 Sometimes, the immune system attacks healthy tissues by mistake.
-The consequences of this include inflammation, swelling and redness of the afflicted area (x).
+The consequences of this include inflammation, swelling and redness of the afflicted area. (x)

-Autoimmune conditions are mainly caused by the white blood cells, which are released into the blood to destroy an infection.
-Sometimes, while the bacterial infection triggers the immune system, for some reason it does not turn off when the bacterial trigger is no longer present.
-This again can result in inflammation (x).
+Autoimmune conditions develop by the white blood cells released into the blood to destroy infections.
+Sometimes, while the bacterial infection triggers the immune system, for some reason, it does not turn off when the bacterial trigger is no longer present.
+It again can cause inflammation. (x)

-This is one of the most common reasons for which inflammatory bowel conditions exist.
-Family history is an important factor in such instances.
-Many cases of ulcerative colitis reported are usually linked to a preexisting case within the patient’s family history.
-Found densely among African, Hispanic or Asian decent.
-Due to these factors, it is believed that there are multiple genes which play an important role in whether an individual is more likely to develop ulcerative colitis (x, x).
+Genetics is one of the most common reasons for which inflammatory bowel conditions exist.
+Family history is an essential factor in such instances.
+Many cases of ulcerative colitis relate to a preexisting case within the patient’s family history.
+Found densely among African, Hispanic or Asian descents because multiple ulcerative colitis related genes play an essential role in whether you are more likely to develop ulcerative colitis. (x) (x)

-Another important factor that can expose anyone to bacteria is the environment that you live in.
-Several environmental factors play a role in developing ulcerative colitis such as diet, air pollution, etc. Environments with poor sanitation are likely to spread bacteria that can induce the disease easily.
-This means that an individual needs to be exposed to as much generic bacteria as possible to allow the body to learn and adapt to fighting these bacteria and preventing ulcerative colitis. (x) (x)Though the primary triggers mentioned in the above point, it is also worth noting that factors such as stress, emotional distress and food might also lead to the development of ulcerative colitis. (x)
+Another critical factor that can expose anyone to bacteria is the environment where you live.
+Several environmental factors play a role in developing ulcerative colitis, such as diet, air pollution and so forth.
+Environments with poor sanitation are likely to spread bacteria that can induce the disease quickly.
+It means that you need to be exposed to as much generic bacteria as possible to allow the body to learn and adapt to fighting these bacteria and preventing ulcerative colitis. (x) (x)Though the primary triggers mentioned in the above point, it is also worth noting that factors such as stress, emotional distress and food might also lead to the development of ulcerative colitis. (x)

 Ulcerative Colitis Treatment

-Ulcerative colitis treatment is usually decided depending on the severity of the condition and the frequency of the symptoms.
+Medical professionals decide ulcerative colitis treatment based on the severity of the condition and the frequency of the symptoms.
 The treatment usually involves medicines or surgery.
-There are different categories of drugs that have shown to be effective on a case by case basis.
-To avoid harmful side effects and complications, the severity of the condition determines the type of drug given is usually determined based on the severity of the specific case.
+There are different categories of drugs that are effective on a case-by-case basis.
+In order to avoid harmful side effects and complications, the severity of the condition determines the type of drug use as a treatment.
+Some drugs include:

 These drugs usually contain hydrocortisone and prednisone and are generally advised for those suffering from medium to severe colitis.
-When the other treatments fail, this option is used.
-They are usually not prescribed for longer periods due to their side effects (x, x).
+When the other treatments fail, this option applies.
+Doctors rarely prescribe corticosteroids for extended periods because of their side effects. (x) (x)

-These drugs work really well to reduce the inflammation.
+These drugs work really well to reduce inflammation.
 They do this by suppressing the immune system response.
-Some patients respond better to a combination of these drugs rather than one drug on its own (x).
+Some patients respond better to a combination of these drugs rather than one medication on its own. (x)

-If you suffer from chronic intestinal bleeding, it is advised to take iron supplements.
-This is because this could lead to anemia and iron deficiency (x).
+If you suffer from chronic intestinal bleeding, your doctor may advise that you take iron supplements.
+Intestinal bleeding or any internal bleeding may lead to anemia and iron deficiency. (x)

-This is another option for treatment.
-However, in this case, the entire colon and rectum are removed.
+Surgery is another option for treatment.
+However, in this case, they remove the entire colon and rectum.
 The surgeon will then reattach the small intestine to a hole made in the torso to allow waste to empty into an external pouch.
-An internal pelvic waste pouch can also be created to allow waste to pass through the anus allowing the patient to use the bathroom as normal (x, x).
+Surgeons can also create an internal pelvic waste pouch to allow waste to pass through the anus, enabling the patient to use the bathroom as usual. (x) (x)

 Ulcerative Colitis Remedies and Supplements